tinesoft/spring-esdata-loader/README.md

 In this format, you specify your target data directly (no metadata like `_index`, `_source`, ...), as an Array of JSON objects.

-This is more suitable when you create test data from scratch (as opposed to dumping existing ones from a ES server) because it is easier to tweak later on to accommodate future modifications in tests. _(Thanks to @DPorcheron for the idea 💡!)_
+This is more suitable when you create test data from scratch (as opposed to dumping existing ones from a ES server) because it is easier to tweak later on to accommodate future modifications in tests.

 Here is an example:
 ```json